TurtlebotAdventures/nav_demos/README.md

 appreciate.

   _Note:_ For GT students, you might have to eventually merge your code with the team codebase.
 In that case, the repo can easily be transferred to a new location, or integrated into an existing ROS workspace if it cleaves to the workspace directory structure.

+  ## Turtlebot 2 and latest Ubuntu/ROS versions (18.04, 20.04, etc)

+  The Turtlebot 2 robot model is no longer part of the default installation.
+To put it on your machine, consider the [noetic-turtlebot repository](https://github.com/ivaROS/noetic_turtlebot) and the indicated command line execution string.
+The default install path is ``/opt/ros/ivalab`` which you might want to change.